Goran Vujović: Mogren

 In the summer 2013 transfer window, after having played a half-season with Lovćen returning from Hungarian football, Vujović joined Mogren.
 At the time he told a Montenegrin sports portal, CG fudbal, that he accepted Mogren's invitation and thought that Mogren was the best candidate to win the 2013–14 Montenegrin First League.
 However, by January 2014, Vujović sued Mogren at Montenegro's arbitrage court over unpaid salaries, and told newspaper "Dan" that in addition to not being able to pay salaries, that Mogren didn't even have enough money to fill the team bus with gas; he summarized his spell at Mogren as a "mistake in his career".

 Sutjeska

-On January 24, 2014, it was announced that Vujović joined Sutjeska Nikšić on a six-month contract.
+On 24 January 2014, it was announced that Vujović joined Sutjeska Nikšić on a six-month contract.
 Even playing only a half-season, Vujović contributed to Sutjeska winning the 2013–14 Montenegrin First League with three league goals.

 International career

-Goran Vujović was a regular player of the Montenegro national under-21 football team during 2007 and 2008.
+Vujović was a regular player of the Montenegro national under-21 football team during 2007 and 2008.
 On 6 June 2009, he made his debut for the Montenegro national football team in a match against Cyprus for the 2010 World Cup qualifiers.
 It remained his only international appearance.